erinkelsey/erin-kelsey/content/featured/Emjinx/index.md

   - GitHub Actions
 ---

 An online service for implementing contact forms on static websites and landing pages.
-This service is a REST and GraphQL API, which can be used to send a notifications to the website's owner when someone has contacted them through their site.
+This service contains GraphQL and REST APIs, which can be used to send a notification to the website's owner, when someone has contacted them through their site.
 Available now as a [Web App](https://emjinx.com).